subsquid/docs/docs/cloud/resources/rpc-proxy.md

 ## Pricing

-RPC proxy requests are priced [at a flat rate](/cloud/pricing/#rpc-requests), with substantial packages included for free for all [organization types](/cloud/resources/organizations).
+RPC addon requests are priced [at a flat rate](/cloud/pricing/#rpc-requests), with substantial packages included for free for all [organization types](/cloud/resources/organizations).
 Pricing does not depend on the call method.